-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 They'll also only be open by appointment, and customers will wait in their vehicles before going inside.

-The governor still encourages people to handle DMV tasks online if at all possible.
+The governor still encourages people to

 Gov. Northam highlighted the increase of testing around Virginia in the recent weeks, rising from around 2,000 tests a day to more than 8,000 as of Wednesday's case updates.